Potential Dangers of Generative AI

 Education

 In education, AI’s influence raises worries; for instance, there was an instance where mushroom pickers found misleading guides on Amazon.
-Titles like “Wild Mushroom Cookbook” conceal a perilous secret—Originality.
-AI’s detection system certifies AI authorship with absolute certainty.
-Leon Frey, a seasoned foraging guide from Cornwall, highlights severe flaws in the AI-written samples.
-He notes the concerning use of “smell and taste” as an identification feature, emphatically stating, “This should not be the case.”
+Titles like “Wild Mushroom Cookbook” were proven to be written by AI, containing dangerous information.
+Leon Frey, a seasoned foraging guide from Cornwall, notes the concerning use of “smell and taste” as a way of identifying mushrooms – this is potentially dangerous.
 Frey’s insights shed light on the hazardous misinformation within educational materials, emphasising the imperative for rigorous scrutiny in content evaluation.

-Students have begun to opt for generative AI in language learning for its constant support and personalised assistance, making the process an enjoyable and flexible journey.
-However, AI in language learning ushers in risks.
+Generative AI in language learning has a lot of benefits – its constant support, personalised assistance and conversational abilities.
+However, learning a language with AI does have its risks.
 In the words of Assoc Prof Klímová, “Technology is here to stay, and we have to face it and reconsider our teaching methods and assessments.”
-This underscores the inevitability of technology’s role and prompts a closer evaluation of generative AI tools.
+It seems technology’s role will only grow and this prompts a closer evaluation of generative AI tools.

 It’s a common problem in generative AI chatbots to hallucinate and make up facts, as you’ve seen.
 A new language learner puts a lot of faith in the chatbot, giving them facts.
 As we’ve seen, chatbots can make mistakes and present them as facts.
 Emily M Bender, a computational linguistics professor, raises a more nuanced point: “What kind of biases and inappropriate ways of talking about other people might they be learning from the chatbot?”
 This encapsulates the potential hazards of adopting AI as a sole language-learning companion.
 You can find more information about this example here.